leogaggl/betterforboothby/content/page/vision.md

 ### Join Us

 This is more than just a campaign; it's a movement.
-A movement to give Boothby the representative it deserves.
+A movement to give the Electorate of Boothby the representative it deserves.
 If you share this vision, we invite you to join us.
-Together, we can build a better future for Boothby.
+Together, we can build a better future for the Electorate of Boothby.